UniMelbHumanRoboticsLab/CANOpenRobotController/doc/MultiRobot.md

 # Run a ROS application with catkin and simulation in Gazebo

-This document describes how to set up the environment to run a CORC app with ROS support.
-It is assumed that the target and host are the same (no cross-compilation).
+This document describes how to control multiple robots simultaneously.

 This is written for M1 only, and is supported on Ubuntu 18.04 and with ROS Melodic.